A Beautiful New World

 A Beautiful New World is a 1999 Chinese comedy film directed by Shi Runjiu.
 The film, Shi's first (he had previously served as an assistant director for Lu Yue's Mr. Zhao), was co-produced by Xi'an Film Studio and the independent Imar Film Company.
-It was Imar Film's second production, after 1997's Spicy Love Soup.
+It was Imar Film's second production, coming after 1997's Spicy Love Soup.

 Set in Shanghai, the film stars Jiang Wu and Tao Hong as a mismatched pair.
 Taiwanese pop stars Richie Jen and Wu Bai are cast in minor roles.